I'm Coughing and Wheezing – Do I Have Seasonal Allergies or the Coronavirus?

 What Symptoms Do Seasonal Allergies and COVID-19 Share?

-How Do I Tell If I'm Experiencing Seasonal Allergies and Don't Need to Get Tested For Coronavirus?
+How Do I Tell If I’m Experiencing Seasonal Allergies and Don’t Need to Get Tested For COVID-19?

 If you have similar symptoms at the same time every year and your symptoms are mostly sneezing, runny nose, and itchy or watery eyes, then you are much more likely suffering from allergies, explained Dr. Marks-Cogan.
 If these symptoms improve with an oral antihistamine (like Zyrtec, Allegra, or Claritin) or asthma medication, then they’re more likely due to seasonal allergies.

-"Some people with severe nasal allergies can sometimes experience a decreased sense of smell.
-However, this usually occurs after long-standing nasal congestion is present or is due to nasal polyps which can be seen in people with seasonal allergies," said Dr. Marks-Cogan.
-Someone who suddenly develops a loss of sense of smell which isn't associated with chronic nasal congestion should speak to their physician.
+“Some people with severe nasal allergies can sometimes experience a decreased sense of smell.
+However, this usually occurs after long-standing nasal congestion is present or is due to nasal polyps which can be seen in people with seasonal allergies,” Dr. Marks-Cogan said.
+Someone who suddenly develops a loss of sense of smell that isn’t associated with chronic nasal congestion should speak to their physician.

-People with asthma may develop shortness of breath or cough when they're having an asthma flare, so Dr. Marks-Cogan recommended contacting your allergist or primary care physician to help determine if you need to increase your asthma medications, or if you need to be tested for coronavirus.
-If you're concerned about the severity of your symptoms, and are also experiencing a fever or a dry cough, just to be safe, Dr. Marks-Cogan recommended speaking with your physician.
+People with asthma may develop shortness of breath or cough when they’re having an asthma flare, so Dr. Marks-Cogan recommended contacting your allergist or primary care physician to help determine if you need to increase your asthma medications, or if you need to be tested for the coronavirus.
+If you’re concerned about the severity of your symptoms, and are also experiencing a fever or a dry cough, Dr. Marks-Cogan recommended speaking with your physician just to be safe.